 VespaSet specifications are provided in the Helm Chart samples directory.

-# VespaSet configuration for AWS EKS
+# vespaset sample for EKS

 apiVersion: k8s.ai.vespa/v1